By Texas Homesteader ~

 But how the heck do you test internal temperatures of jerky??
 It was an easy fix.

-After our homemade jerky was dried to leathery perfection we placed the strips on a rimmed baking sheet for 10 minutes in a pre-heated 275ºF. oven.
+After our homemade jerky was dried to leathery perfection we placed the strips on a metal rack placed in a rimmed baking sheet for 10 minutes in a pre-heated 275ºF. oven.

 Plus, that short stint in the oven also pulls any residual fat from the surface of jerky strips too.
-After heating the dry jerky in the oven I bring those rimmed baking trays out and elevate one side to allow any extra melted fat to drain away while the jerky is cooling.
+Any extra melted fat can drain away while the jerky is cooling.

 To package up our homemade jerky we bought some *Sealing Bags and vacuum sealed them with our *Food Saver Vacuum Sealer.